Corona Rigidity: The origins of rigidity questions in -algebras

 \end{lemma}

-This implies that for an ideal $\cI$ on $\bbN$ that includes $\Fin$ and any sequence of unital \cstar-algebras $A_n$ the multiplier of $\bigoplus_\cI A_n$ is isomorphic to $\prod_n A_n$.
-Therefore in the non-simple case (that is when there are nontrivial two-sided closed ideals) $\cM(A)$ does not determine $A$ uniquely.

-The multiplier algebra of a non-unital \cstar-algebra $A$ is always nonseparable in the uniform norm.
-In case $A$ is separable, it is possible to make up for this by considering the strict topology. \begin{definition} Let $A$ be a non-unital \cstar-algebra.
+The multiplier algebra of a non-unital \cstar-algebra is always nonseparable in the norm topology.
+It is however possible to make up for this for separable \cstar-algebras by considering the strict topology. \begin{definition} Let $A$ be a non-unital \cstar-algebra.
 The \emph{strict topology} on $\cM(A)$ is the topology generated by the seminorms

 \end{definition}